Status of Stocks 2022

 We determine the status of fish stocks and stock complexes through stock assessments and by comparing catch data to an overfishing reference level.
 Of the 492 stocks and stock complexes, 355 have a known overfishing status (331 not subject to overfishing and 24 subject to overfishing) and 249 have a known overfished status (201 not overfished and 48 overfished).
 Of the stocks most targeted by fishermen, 88 percent have a known overfishing or overfished status.
 These stocks are contained in the Fish Stock Sustainability Index.

 A significant achievement this year includes implementing island-based fishery management plans for Puerto Rico, St. Thomas and St. John, and St. Croix.
 This action consolidated four existing Caribbean fishery management plans into three island-based plans and added 32 stocks and stock complexes to our list of managed stocks.
-The island-based fishery management plans account for the differences between fishing sectors, available markets for harvested products, fishermen and their fishing communities, and the social and cultural attributes unique to each island area.
+The island-based fishery management plans account for the differences between fishing sectors, available markets, fishermen, communities, and the social and cultural attributes unique to each island.

 Summary of 2022 Changes